Accessibility: Metro U3 and U2 station Volkstheater, U2 station Museumsquartier

 Further you can see four fountains (Tritonen- and Najadenbrunnen) at the Maria Theresia Platz.
 They were constructed around the year 1890.

 The Museum of Natural History was opened in 1889 and the Art History Museum 2 years later in 1891.
-The entrance fee for each museum costs between approx. 10 and 12 Euro.
+The entrance fee for for the Natural History Museum costs approximately 12 Euro and for the Art History Museum about 16 Euro.

 Behind the both museums -at the Museumsplatz- the Museuumsquartier (A1) is located.
 A part of it was originally constructed as the imperial stables.
 Today these historical buildings are only a small part of the modern styled cultural and event center in Vienna.
 On site you have also some shops and numerous restaurants and cafes.

 In the advent time the Maria Theresien Platz is changing to a Christmas Village.
 Around the huge Maria Theresa Monument you will find several cabins with a varied offer of handicrafts and culinary delicacies.
 Of course, you will also get different punch variations and warm drinks which you may enjoy with a view onto the two illuminated historical museum buildings.

 A visit of the Maria Theresien Platz Vienna pays off in winter as well as in summer.